dvergari/tweetsdemo-service/README.md

 - On successful deployment you will see the TWEETDEMO service as part of Ambari stack and will be able to start/stop the service from here:

+- Connect to the Banana interface to see the tweets http://localhost:8983/solr/kiwi/index.html#/dashboard

 - Also, you will see a new Process group on the NiFi WebUI with all components started